Colonial Williamsburg: John D. Rockefeller Jr. Library

-The library also has a visual resources collection, Colonial Williamsburg Foundation corporate archives, and media collections.
-Also offered are photo reproduction and licensing services.
-The library published a quarterly newsletter in digital format, as well as a podcast.
+The library also has a visual resources collection, Colonial Williamsburg Foundation corporate archives, media collections, and photo reproduction and licensing services.
+The library publishes a quarterly newsletter in digital format, as well as a podcast.

 Merchandising

-Colonial American craft items and souvenirs, some manufactured abroad, are peddled in historic area stores.
-Many souvenir shops sell such items as floral and herbal soaps, knitted hats, and handcrafted toys made from wood and clay.
+Colonial American craft items, some manufactured abroad, are sold in historic area stores.
+Many shops sell such items as floral and herbal soaps, knitted hats, and handcrafted toys made from wood and clay.

 Management

 Colonial Williamsburg is owned and operated as a living museum by the Colonial Williamsburg Foundation, the non-profit entity endowed initially by the Rockefeller family and over the years by others, notably Reader's Digest founders Lila and DeWitt Wallace, and Philadelphia publisher Walter Annenberg.

-The major goal of the Restoration was to re-create the physical colonial environment and to facilitate education about the origins of the idea of America, which was conceived during the decades before the American Revolution.
+The major goal of the restoration was to re-create the physical colonial environment and to facilitate education about the origins of the idea of America, which was conceived during the decades before the American Revolution.
 In this environment, Colonial Williamsburg strives to tell the story of how diverse peoples, having different and sometimes conflicting ambitions, evolved into a society that valued liberty and equality.

-Cliff Fleet, former President of the Jamestown-Yorktown Foundation, was appointed President and CEO of The Colonial Williamsburg Foundation in 2019.
-Mitchell Reiss, former President of Washington College, was the Foundation's President and CEO from 2014 to 2019.
+Cliff Fleet, former President of the Jamestown-Yorktown Foundation, was appointed president and CEO of The Colonial Williamsburg Foundation in 2019.
+Mitchell Reiss, former President of Washington College, was the Foundation's president and CEO from 2014 to 2019.
 Reiss succeeded Colin G. Campbell, who held the position for 14 years.
-Thomas F. Farrell II was Chair of the Colonial Williamsburg Foundation’s Board of Trustees from 2011 to 2016 and served on the Board from 2006 to 2018.
+Thomas F. Farrell II was Chair of the Colonial Williamsburg Foundation's Board of Trustees from 2011 to 2016 and served on the Board from 2006 to 2018.